coupontoday/Dell-Drivers-Downloads/index.rst

 --------------------------------------------
 1. **Visit Dell’s Official Support Page**

-  -To get started, go to the official Dell support website: `https://www.dell.com/support`
+* To get started, go to the official Dell support website: `https://www.dell.com/support`

-   -This is the only safe and verified place for downloading your drivers.
+* This is the only safe and verified place for downloading your drivers.

 2. **Identify Your Device**